DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Music Theater for Adults:

-1. Big Eddy: A radio musical: one hour for: 2 narrators; 12#; S T b B & piano; one song lyric is by Keats.
+1. Big Eddy: one hour gangster musical for: 2 narrators; 12#s; S T b B & piano; one song lyric is by Keats.
 A drug kingpin and his ex-junkie boyfriend have problems with the company lawyer and Big Eddy's ex-wife.
-Based on "Edward II" by Christopher Marlowe; please see VII/!/2. unperformed.
+Based on "Edward II" by Christopher Marlowe; please see VII/1/2.
+Dedicated to the performers: Shinobu Takagi, M, as Isie; & Drew Hubbard, Bb, as Pete; & the composer, B, as Big Eddie.
+Unperformed.

 Picture